Connect with others who understand.

 Bowel incontinence refers to a loss of voluntary control of the bowels.
 This symptom frequently accompanies diarrhea in people with MS, although it may also be caused by long-term constipation.

-It is possible for people with MS to experience both constipation and incontinence or bowel leakage.
+People with MS can experience both constipation and incontinence or bowel leakage.
 Some people may alternate between the two symptoms.
 One MyMSTeam member said that they are usually constipated as a result of their pain medication, but when they have an attack, they “don’t have full control.”

 Diverticulosis and Diverticulitis

-Diverticulosis refers to the presence of small pouches or bulges on the wall of the colon (large intestine).
+Diverticulosis is when there are small pouches or bulges on the wall of the colon (large intestine).
 Diverticulitis occurs when one or more of these pouches (known as diverticula) become infected or inflamed.

 Diverticula can form in weak spots of the colon when constipation exerts pressure on the intestinal walls.
 People with MS may develop diverticulosis as a result of chronic constipation or lack of exercise.
 Other risk factors for diverticulosis include: